Aalavandhan: Plot

 Major Vijay Kumar, a Black Cat commando, leads a team to rescue tourists held hostage by terrorists in Kashmir.
 After the mission, Vijay meets his girlfriend, Tejaswini "Teju," a news presenter, and they plan to marry.
 Teju reveals she is pregnant, sharing her HCG report with Vijay.
 Meanwhile, Vijay decides to visit his twin brother Nanda Kumar, also known as Nandu, who has been confined to a mental asylum for murdering their stepmother, Jayanthi.

 Nandu, a schizophrenic with paranoid delusions, has spent most of his life in the asylum.
 Despite Vijay's care for his brother, the doctor warns that Nandu poses a danger to society.
 Vijay and Teju visit Nandu to inform him of their wedding, but Nandu begins to perceive Teju as Jayanthi.
 Believing he must save Vijay, Nandu escapes the asylum after killing two inmates, Sulthan and Paasha, leaving no evidence of his whereabouts.
 Nandu later confronts his maternal uncle, who had a role in his incarceration, causing the man to choke and die from the shock.

 Vijay and Teju marry but soon learn of Nandu's escape.
 Nandu's doctor initially denies the possibility but is convinced when postmortem evidence on Sulthan reveals circumcision, a trait shared by Nandu.
 Nandu begins his quest to kill Teju, leaving a threatening message at Vijay's home.
 He hallucinates his deceased mother and spirals further into violence.
 Nandu becomes infatuated with Sharmilee, a socialite, after seeing her posters.
 They meet by chance, and Sharmilee, charmed by Nandu's antics, becomes close to him.
 However, a drug-induced playfulness triggers Nandu's memories of Jayanthi's abuse, leading him to brutally murder Sharmilee.
 Regretful, Nandu burns her body but leaves evidence that helps Vijay identify him as the culprit.

 Vijay and Teju retreat to his ancestral home in Ooty to escape Nandu, who secretly follows them.
 There, they discover Nandu's diary, revealing their troubled past.
-Their mother, Priya, died by suicide after learning about their father Santhosh's affair with Jayanthi, who became their stepmother.
+Their mother, Priya, committed suicide after learning about their father Santhosh's affair with Jayanthi, who became their stepmother.
 Vijay and Nandu despised Jayanthi, leading to conflicts at home.
 When a teacher complained about Nandu’s behavior, he blamed the toxic home environment, angering Santhosh, who punished them.
 Later, Vijay found out about Jayanthi's affair with another man, and Nandu’s attempt to inform their father was dismissed, resulting in a beating.
 The twins begged their uncle to take them away, but his illness left him unable to help.
 Their father decided one son must stay and, after a coin toss, Vijay went to boarding school with their uncle, while Nandu stayed behind.